jpdery/moobile-core-doc/Source/Control/Button.md

 Styles {#styles}
 --------------------------------------------------------------------------------

-This component does not define styles.
+This control does not define any styles.